-The Tradition London Group quantifies its exposures to the operational risk events by taking into consideration actual and historical loss experience across the legal entities.
-The Tradition London Group most frequently experiences operational risk losses in its day to day business from errors, penalties and differences in broking activities which are considered normal in an IDB business.
+The Tradition London Group quantifies its exposures to the operational risk events by taking into consideration historical loss experience across the legal entities and relevant external loss data.
+The Tradition London Group most frequently experiences operational risk losses in its day to day business from errors, penalties and differences in broking activities which are considered normal in a wholesale brokerage business.